mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

 .. admonition:: 4- Solve subgames using the solver
     :class: warning

-    Optimization *4- Solve subgames using the solver* does not perform as expected.
+    Optimization :ref:`4- Solve subgames using the solver <solve-using-solver>` does not perform as expected.
     Currently, for :ref:`Example 2 <example-solved>` it is comparable to optimization :ref:`1- Propagate solved equations using an attractor <propagate-solved-eq-attr>`, for :ref:`Example 4 <example-detect-loops>` it is comparable to optimizations :ref:`0- No on-the-fly solving is applied <instantiation-no-on-the-fly>` and :ref:`1- Propagate solved equations using an attractor <propagate-solved-eq-attr>`, and for :ref:`Example 5 <example-solved-fatal>` it is comparable to optimizations :ref:`0- No on-the-fly solving is applied <instantiation-no-on-the-fly>`, :ref:`1- Propagate solved equations using an attractor <propagate-solved-eq-attr>` and :ref:`2- Detect winning loops <detect-loops>`.

 Additional optimizations to PBES instantiation